Loudness Normalization: The Future of File-Based Playback

 Furthermore, most listeners will experience a minimal change or no change in level when normalization is introduced.
 This will help ensure easy adoption and success of normalization.

-A higher MaxFaderPosition would result in an even smaller level drop, but this could potentially lead to a large dead zone at the top of the volume control for files with low loudness.
-It would also lead to poor normalization when the user sets the player’s volume control to maximum and the headphone output is connected to a line input feeding an external amplified speaker or a car system.
+A higher MaxFaderPosition would result in a smaller level drop, but it could lead to a large dead zone at the top of the volume control for files with low loudness.
+It would also lead to poor normalization when the user sets the player’s volume control to maximum, and the headphone output is connected to a line input feeding an external amplified speaker or a car system.

 b) Lower-cost MP3 players and other devices with lower output level and headroom, not sold in the Euro zone.

 In this case, we recommend the lowest possible value that still produces sufficient acoustical output through the included earbuds.
-Values higher than −13 provide inadequate normalization at higher fader settings.
+Values above −13 result in inadequate normalization at higher fader settings.

 As an alternative, manufacturers should consider enhancing the headphone output capability of their players to provide an adequate level and sufficient peak headroom.